-The measuring tools allow you to measure distances, areas, and feature locations on a map or scene.
-You can draw a line to measure length, a polygon to measure area, or click an individual feature to get measurement information.
+The measure tools allow you to measure distances, areas, and feature locations on a map or scene.
+You can draw a line to measure length, draw a polygon to measure area, or click an individual feature to get measurement information.
 In 3D, there is an additional tool to measure vertical distances.

 Measure on the map

-In 3D, you can use this to measure between locations not on the ground.
-For example, click a window or face of a building, and measure over to another building.
-The line appears as floating but its endpoints are attached to each building.
+In 3D, you can measure between locations not on the ground.
+For example, click a window or face of a building, and measure to another building.
+The following measurement result values are returned:

 - Measure Area —Click the map to draw a polygon shape to measure the area on the ground.
-You can do geodetic area measurements in a geographic coordinate system (GCS) and planar area measurements in a projected coordinate system (PCS).
+You can perform geodetic area measurements in a geographic coordinate system (GCS) and planar area measurements in a projected coordinate system (PCS).

 - Measure Features —Click a feature to measure its length (line), perimeter and area (polygons and multipatches), or x,y,z location (point features).

 - Measure Vertical (3D only)—Click to draw a vertical line to measure height or the difference between two locations.
 Moving the pointer sideways widens a reference circle at the end of the line to assist identifying the top (or bottom) of the measurement.